Kubernetes

 DaemonSet

 A DaemonSet allows you to run a copy of a Pod on multiple nodes, achieving a similar outcome as ReplicaSets.
 However, the main purpose of a DaemonSet is to ensure that copies of a Pod run on certain nodes.
-This is often done to support Kubernetes monitoring and logging agents.
-In contrast, a ReplicaSet doesn't guarantee that Pods will be distributed across nodes; it could result in multiple copies of a Pod running on the same node.
+This is often done to support Kubernetes monitoring, including machine monitoring and machine logging agents.
+In contrast, a ReplicaSet doesn’t guarantee that Pods will be distributed across nodes; it could result in multiple copies of a Pod running on the same node.

 So, use a ReplicaSet if you want to run a certain number of copies of a Pod but don't care about exactly where they run.
 Use a DaemonSet if you want to distribute copies of a Pod across multiple nodes.